 Why Family Law Clients Feel at Home at Gray Reed

 Legal issues surrounding the family can be challenging.
 At Gray Reed, we strive to guide clients through the process as smoothly as possible.
 We educate our clients, both individuals and family offices, about their options, learn their objectives, and work to resolve the legal issues with our client's goals in mind.
-Our family law attorneys, seven of whom are Board Certified in Family Law by the Texas Board of Legal Specialization, have the experience and determination to be prepared - no matter what the situation entails.
+All of our family law attorneys are Board Certified in Family Law by the Texas Board of Legal Specialization and have the experience and determination to be prepared - no matter what the situation entails.

 Gray Reed Legal Services in Family Law

 Our family law practice and family law mediation practice were ranked in the U.S. News & World Report and Best Lawyers (a Woodward/White company) 2020 "Best Law Firms" ranking.